 Each ETC is worth precisely what it’s valued at on the market.
 One ETC won’t have different values based on previous ETC transactions—unlike some currencies where older bills are often worth less than newer ones.
 This is called fungibility, and it’s a property ETC shares with physical commodities like gold and silver.

 ETC is highly portable.
-You can carry it on a thumb drive, phone, write it down on paper, or remember it as a seed phrase.
+You can carry it on a thumb drive, or phone, write it down on paper, or remember it as a seed phrase.

-On top of the Ethereum Classic blockchain is a rich ecosystem of applications, including Wallets, Exchanges such as MEXC and Decentralized Applications.
+On top of the Ethereum Classic blockchain is a rich ecosystem of applications, including Wallets, Exchanges such as MEXC, and Decentralized Applications.
 As the number of these services grows over time, so does the utility and value of the network as a whole.

 Ethereum Classic’s fixed emission curve was introduced by ECIP-1017.
-The emission schedule, also known as 5M20, reduces the block reward by 20% every 5,000,000 blocks.
+The emission schedule, also known as 5M20, reduces the block reward by 20% for every 5,000,000 blocks.
 Socially, this block reward reduction event has taken the moniker of “The Fifthening.”

-How to buy ETC?
+How to buy Ethereum Classic (ETC)

 - Search “ETC” using the search bar to see the available trading pairs.
 Take ETC/USDT as an example.

 - Scroll down and go to the [Spot] box.
 Enter the amount of ETC you want to buy.
-You can choose from opening a Limit order, a Market order or a Stop-limit order.
+You can choose from opening a Limit order, a Market order, or a Stop-limit order.
 Take Market order as an example.
 Click [Buy ETC] to confirm your order.
 You will find the purchased ETC in your Spot Wallet.